Introducing a new joint venture with CarpeDiem...

 learned a lot and organized so many courses from my favorite source SchoolhouseTeachers.com.
 When I

 started, I was so confused and there were so many options.
 I read and researched a lot and hands down LOVE this program.
 With your membership to this program, whether your child needs help with one class or several classes, I can help.
-If your child is an ATHLETE or one who wants a HIGHER standard of education, with your affordable subscription to Schoolhouse Teachers, I have programs to manage it all with tutoring support.
+If your child is wants a HIGHER standard of education and the school environment is not a right fit, with your affordable subscription to Schoolhouse Teachers, we have the expertise to help you manage it all with our homeschool tutoring support.
 Contact me to discuss this option further.

 I decided to homeschool my kids this past year and we had a great time!
 I learned a lot of thigs about holding a child's attention more than the hour Are you thinking of homeschooling because of the current pandemic?
 You're not alone, because I AM TOO!
 I have 4 kiddos grades 8-KG and feel overwhelmed by the task.
 Nothing we can't tackle with some prep!
 I am by no means an expert in homeschooling, but I thought I'd share my journey and the information I've found below.
 Taking control of the wheel, when you don't know where to start, can be a daunting process!
 But it doesn't have to be if we have each other.